FaryalBhatti/automated_crypto_ETL_Pipeline/README.md

-# Crypto ETL Pipeline with Apache Airflow
+# Automated Crypto ETL Pipeline

 This repository contains a **near real-time cryptocurrency ETL pipeline** built using **Python, Apache Airflow, and PostgreSQL**.
 The pipeline extracts OHLCV (Open, High, Low, Close, Volume) data from the **Binance API**, transforms it (including **Simple Moving Average (SMA) calculations**), and loads it into a **PostgreSQL database** for analysis.
 You can explore and manage the data using **DBeaver** or any SQL client.